Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Hypothyroidism and Testosterone

-Hypothyroidism and low testosterone are connected because it is a disorder causing the thyroid to be underactive, which usually results in low testosterone [6].
-Grave’s disease, Hashimoto’s thyroiditis, or the presence of goiter can lead to this disorder [7].
+A study from 2020 published in the Journal of Endocrinological Investigation states that hypothyroidism and low testosterone are connected because it is a disorder causing the thyroid to be underactive, which usually results in low testosterone [8].

-Some of the symptoms of hypothyroidism include:
+Some of the symptoms of hypothyroidism include the following:

 • Tiredness